rhyslopezcolemon-pixel/sql-portfolio/servicenow-ticket-analysis/README.md

 # ServiceNow Ticket Analysis (2023)

-## Project Overview
+## Overview
 This project analyzes a synthetic ServiceNow-style incident dataset representing virtual support activity during calendar year 2023.
-The goal is to demonstrate practical SQL skills applied to real-world IT service management and operational reporting scenarios.
+The purpose of the analysis is to demonstrate practical SQL skills applied to real-world IT service management and operational reporting scenarios.

-The dataset reflects a standard Monday–Friday support schedule and includes realistic incident volume, resolution patterns, user activity, and asset associations.
+The analysis focuses on establishing baseline workload metrics and evaluating overall resolution effectiveness before pursuing deeper segmentation or trend analysis.

+All data used in this project is fictional and created solely for portfolio demonstration purposes.

+---

 ## Business Context
-Incomplete contact information, inconsistent resolution rates, and uneven ticket volume can create operational bottlenecks in virtual support environments.
-This analysis focuses on understanding incident trends, resolution effectiveness, and patterns that could inform workflow improvements.
+In virtual support environments, understanding normal ticket volume and resolution performance is essential for effective staffing, backlog management, and process improvement.
+Without clear baselines, it becomes difficult to distinguish between normal variation and meaningful operational issues.

+This analysis mirrors the type of exploratory reporting commonly performed by operations, reporting, and IT service management analysts to support internal decision-making.

+---

-## Data Description
+## Dataset Description
-The project uses three related tables:
+The project uses three related tables modeled after a typical ServiceNow schema:

+- **Incidents**
-- **Incidents**: Individual support tickets with contact date, resolution status, user identifier, and optional asset association
+  Individual support tickets, including contact date, resolution status, user identifier (NUID), and optional asset association.

+- **Users**
-- **Users**: Synthetic user identifiers representing repeat requesters
+  Synthetic user identifiers representing repeat requesters across multiple incidents.

+- **Assets**
-- **Assets**: Synthetic asset identifiers representing managed devices or systems
+  Synthetic asset identifiers representing managed devices or systems linked to incidents when applicable.

-All data is fictional and created solely for portfolio demonstration purposes.
+The dataset reflects a standard Monday–Friday support schedule with realistic incident volume and resolution patterns.

+---

-## Key Questions Explored
+## Key Questions Addressed
-- How many incidents are logged per day?
+This initial phase of analysis focuses on two foundational questions:

+1. **What does normal daily incident volume look like?**
+   Establishes a baseline workload to contextualize future analysis.

-- What percentage of incidents are resolved versus unresolved?
+2. **What percentage of incidents are resolved versus unresolved overall?**
-- How do resolution rates change over time?
-- Are asset-associated incidents resolved more frequently?
-- Which users generate the most incidents?
+   Measures high-level operational effectiveness using a core ITSM KPI.

+These questions are intentionally scoped to demonstrate analytical sequencing and clarity rather than breadth.

+---

-## Tools Used
+## Tools & Approach
+- **SQL**: Data aggregation and KPI analysis
-- SQL (analysis and aggregation)
+- **Hosted SQL Environment (data.world)**: Query execution and validation
-- Excel (data generation and validation)
-- GitHub (version control and portfolio presentation)
+- **GitHub**: Version control, documentation, and portfolio presentation
+- **Excel**: Dataset generation and validation

+Queries are written to prioritize clarity, portability, and alignment with real-world analytics workflows rather than platform-specific optimizations.

+---

+## Project Structure